Practice Policies & Patient Information

 Primary Care Network

-Hebden Bridge Group Practice and Todmorden Group Practice are working as Upper Calder Valley Primary Care Network.
+Todmorden Group Practice and Hebden Bridge Group Practice are working as Upper Calder Valley Primary Care Network.

 A primary care network consists of groups of general practices working together with a range of local providers, including across primary care, community services, social care and the voluntary sector, to offer more personalised, coordinated health and social care to their local populations.